-Social work is a noble profession which relies on the skill, dedication, and the heart of an individual committed to improving the lives of others.
+Social Work is a noble profession which relies on the skill, dedication, and the heart of an individual committed to improving the lives of others.
 The responsibilities of a social worker can be broad – everything from supporting people who have experienced distressing events or environments, difficult situations, or emotional trauma, to recognizing and diagnosing various kinds of clinical disorders – be they emotional, behavioral, or related to mental health.

-There are many avenues available when considering a career in social work.
+There are many avenues available when considering a career in Social Work.
 A person may choose to focus on one particular issue or sect of the population.
 Some examples might include the elderly, military and veterans, substance abuse, or children.

-21 Best Online Social Work Colleges
+20 Best Online Social Work Colleges: Ranking

 The Master of Social Work at USC can be fully completed by participating online through their Virtual Academic Center while working with real-life clientele through one of USC’s selected agencies or organizations in your community – there is no need to relocate to campus.